solaeus/dust/README.md

 write_line("The remainder is ", x % y)
 ```

+### Type System

+All variables have a type that is established when the variable is declared.
+This usually does not
+require that the type be explicitly stated, Dust can infer the type from the value.

-The next example produces a compiler error because the `if` block returns a value of type `int` but
+The next example produces a compiler error because the `if` block evaluates to and `int` but the
-the `else` block does not return a value at all.
-Dust does not allow branches of the same `if/else`
+`else` block evaluates to a `str`.
+Dust does not allow branches of the same `if/else` statement to
-statement to have different types.
-In this case, adding a semicolon after the `777` expression fixes
+have different types.
-the error by supressing the value.

 ```rust
 // !!!
 Compile Error !!!